-- .1 length of damage: 4 % of the ship's length L; - .2 transverse extent: 0,1 B; - .3 vertical extent: from the base plane 0,05 B or 0,8 m whichever is less.
+.1 length of damage: 4 % of the ship's length L;

+.2 transverse extent: 0,1 B;

+.3 vertical extent: from the base plane 0,05 B or 0,8 m whichever is less.

-- 26.2.3.2.5 When ship's damage of extent less than specified in 26.2.3.2.3 and 26.2.3.2.4, may worsen damage trim and/or damage stability, this variant of damage shall be considered when making checking floodability calculations. - 26.2.3.2.6 If the distance between two adjacent transverse watertight bulkheads is less than the dimensions of the damage specified in 26.2.3.2.4, then the respective compartment shall be added to any of the adjacent compartments at the discretion of the designer during the damage stability check.
+26.2.3.2.5 When ship's damage of extent less than specified in 26.2.3.2.3 and 26.2.3.2.4, may worsen damage trim and/or damage stability, this variant of damage shall be considered when making checking floodability calculations.

+26.2.3.2.6 If the distance between two adjacent transverse watertight bulkheads is less than the dimensions of the damage specified in 26.2.3.2.3 and 26.2.3.2.4, then the respective compartment shall be added to any of the adjacent compartments at the discretion of the designer during the damage stability check.
 In this case for all compartments of the hull the damage mid-length shall be assumed at the compartment mid-length.
-The forepeak and afterpeak shall be considered as separate compartments. - 26.2.3.2.7 In checking floodability calculations the design volume of flooded compartments shall be taken with due consideration of volume permeability coefficient of each room of the compartment which shall be taken for all ships as equal to:
+The forepeak and afterpeak shall be considered as separate compartments.

+26.2.3.2.7 In checking floodability calculations the design volume of flooded compartments shall be taken with due consideration of volume permeability coefficient of each room of the compartment which shall be taken for all ships as equal to:

-double-side and double-bottom compartments, ballast tanks, empty 0,98 non-refrigerated holds, free under-deck compartments of flush deck ships accommodation and passenger spaces, dry forepeak and afterpeak 0,95 compartments, spaces occupied by empty vehicles ompariments, spaces occupied by empty venicles empty refrigerated holds 0,93 engine rooms of medium and large ships $(L > 40 \text{ m})$ 0,85 engine rooms of small ships $(L < 40 \text{ m})$ 0,80 spaces occupied by general cargoes, ship's stores 0,60 holds occupied by cargoes in bulk, including coal 0,55 holds occupied by timber cargo 0,35 holds occupied by flour or cement in bags 0,25 where V_i = total theoretical volume of separate rooms in the compartment;
+double-side and double-bottom compartments, ballast tanks, empty 0,98 non-refrigerated holds, free under-deck compartments of flush deck ships accommodation and passenger spaces, dry forepeak and afterpeak 0,95 compartments, spaces occupied by empty vehicles empty refrigerated holds 0,93 engine rooms of medium and large ships $(L > 40 \text{ m})$ 0,85 engine rooms of small ships $(L < 40 \text{ m})$ 0,80 spaces occupied by general cargoes, ship's stores 0,60 holds occupied by cargoes in bulk, including coal 0,55 holds occupied by timber cargo 0,35 holds occupied by flour or cement in bags 0,25 where $V_i =$ total theoretical volume of separate rooms in the compartment; $k{vi} =$ volume permeability coefficient taken with due regard of the purpose of those rooms.

-26.2.3.2.8 For compartments that include spaces of different purpose, the volume permeability coefficient shall be calculated by the formula:
+26.2.3.2.8 For compartments that include spaces of different purpose, the volume permeability coefficient shall be calculated by the following formula:

-$$k_v = k{vi} V_i / \sum V_i$$
+$$k{v} = k{vi} V_i / \sum V_i,$$